 Reviews vs Testing vs Scans

-User testing is when one or more persons with disabilities examine your website and flag potential issues based on their experience.
+User testing is when one or more persons with disabilities examine your digital asset and flag potential issues based on their experience with the asset.

 This is highly beneficial for a number of reasons, both practical and legal.